-Schemes driven by business results - company profit levels or customer satisfaction may be used as measures to help determine bonuses.
+Schemes driven by business results - Company profit levels or customer satisfaction may be used as measures to help determine bonuses.

-Team-based - links the bonus with some measure of collective performance, often with the aim of fostering effective teamworking.
+Team-based - Links the bonus with some measure of collective performance, often with the aim of fostering effective teamworking.

-Project-based - might be used when a deadline is important, for example to reward construction workers for completing a building project on time, although such schemes may be open to manipulation.
+Project-based - Might be used when a deadline is important, for example to reward construction workers for completing a building project on time, although such schemes may be open to manipulation.

-Department/site-based - payments that could be used to reward, for example, workers who attain productivity improvements in one factory.
+Department/site-based - Payments that could be used to reward, for example, workers who attain productivity improvements in one factory.

-There're also more specialised bonuses, for example at Christmas or for attendance.
+There are other more specialised bonuses, for example at Christmas or for attendance.